EricTilton/ContactUsWithSendgrid/README.md

 # ContactUsWithSendgrid
-This example will show the C# side of things when it comes to using sendgrid to send emails from users to admins
+This example shows the C# side of things when it comes to using sendgrid to send emails from users to admins